sap-tutorials/Tutorials/tutorials/hana-cloud-alerts-autopilot/hana-cloud-alerts-autopilot.md

     **Save the username and password** as they will be required in sub-step 3.

-    This username and password can be used by another service such as the SAP Alert Notification Service to trigger an execution of a command.
+    This username and password can be used by another service such as the SAP Alert Notification service to trigger an execution of a command.

 2. Under Executions select Build Event Trigger.